New COVID Regulations for our Parish

-The dispensation from attending Sunday Mass is still current, although everyone will still need to keep the obligation of the Lord’s Day on Sunday in some way, as hopefully you have been doing thus far.
-The dispensation however means that you are not required to come to a Sunday Mass at this stage.
+The dispensation from attending Sunday Mass and Christmas Masses is still current, although everyone still needs to keep the obligation of the Lord’s Day on Sunday (and Christmas Day) in some way, as hopefully you have been doing thus far.
+The dispensation however means that you are not required to come to a Sunday Mass or Christmas Mass at this stage.

 Some Differences in the Way We Celebrate the Mass